nodebox/nodebox.github.io/node/documentation/using/data-visualization.md

 Random numbers.
 ------------------

 Nodebox can be used to create data visuals.
-We will go over a few prinicples but let's first visualize a set of random numbers.
+We will go over a few principles but let's first visualize a set of random numbers.

 * Create a random numbers node.
 Set **Amount** to **15** and **End** to **200.0**.
 * Create a rect node.
 Set **Height** to **20** and connect random numbers1 to **Width**.